Skip to main content

 tip

 No manual refresh is needed.
 Simply edit your config file and the orchestrator will automatically pick up changes on the next request after the cache expires.
+To force an immediate reload, restart the orchestrator: docker compose restart orchestrator.

 • File exists and is accessible